Steady Support for the Type 1 Diabetes Community – For Those Who Live With It, Parent It, Partner It or Support It

 Supervision for Mental Health Professionals

-Supervision at Slow Release Psychology offers a reflective space to unpack the emotional highs and lows—yours and your clients’—with guidance from someone who understands both professionally and personally.
+Supervision at Slow Release Psychology offers a reflective space – with guidance from someone who understands both professionally and personally the impacts of Type 1 Diabetes.

-I am an AHPRA Board-Approved Supervisor.
-I have an interest in supporting early career psychologists.
-I offer supervision for Registered Psychologists, Clinical Psychology Registrars, and early career Clinical Psychologists working with adults.
+Supervision is offered for Registered Psychologists, Clinical Psychology Registrars, and early career Clinical Psychologists working with young people and adults.

 Steady support, when you’re ready.